All Other Associated Costs

 To receive reimbursement, travelers should convert all foreign currency receipts to U.S. dollars using the exchange rate for the date marked on their receipts.
 UConn Health uses http://www.xe.com/currencytables/ when converting currency amounts.

 Gratuities for porters, bellhops, etc. may be claimed by non-union and some union employees (depending on union regulations).
 Amounts are capped at $10 for a single trip, $5 for the outbound day and $5 for the day of return travel.
-The total may not be added to referred to elsewhere in the travel policy.
+The total may not be added to any gratuities referred to elsewhere in the travel policy.

 Expenses not covered by the preceding paragraphs, but incurred in conjunction with the performance of official State business may be paid if justified.